Your ‘Shadow’ Self – What It Is, And How It Can Help You

 When we recognise and face our shadow, we can become more whole and balanced.

-If you feel uncreative in life, working to understand your shadow might help.
-Jung connected the shadow to the creativity.
+If might also help you be more creative.
+Jung connected the shadow to creativity.
 Perhaps the more free we feel emotionally, the more free we are in the ways that we think and accomplish things.

-How to know your shadow
+How to know your shadow self

-Other ways to access your shadow include journalling and working with your dreams and the archetypes you find in them.
+Other ways to access your shadow include journalling and working with your dreams, and the archetypes you find in them.

 Jungian analysis is of course helpful as a route to exploring your shadow.

 But really any sort of talk therapy that seeks a bigger picture of how you became the person you are today will be just as useful.
-This includes long-term therapies like psychodynamic psychotherapy, schema therapy, existential therapy and dialectical behaviour therapy (DBT), as well as shorter term therapies like cognitive analytic therapy (CAT), and dynamic interpersonal therapy (DIT).

 Have a question about the shadow self?
 Or want to share an experience with our readers?
 Use the public comment box below.